About Our Worship

 Our worship space is equipped with two types of hearing assistance devices: a receiver with an earbud or a neck loop (for use with telecoil-equipped hearing aids and cochlear implants).
 Either device can be used at any seat in the church.
 Please see an usher for assistance.

-Due to COVID-19, in person worship is cancelled until further notice.
 Please visit our Facebook page (linked in the footer) for online worship.

 Sunday 8:00 a.m.